-Help potential buyers find your items better and effectively increase your sales.
-Depending on the language, the intelligent search can be used with its own algorithm and optimized for each sub and language shop.
-The search is fault-tolerant and provides the correct results, even if the search term was typed with spelling mistakes and other word combinations.
-It also automatically lists similar or related searches and results.
-Also, partial terms are evaluated and there is an automatic weighting of the search results, which can then be further filtered by manufacturer, price, category, etc.
+Help potential buyers to find your products better and increase your sales effectively.
+The Intelligent Search can be used with its own algorithm depending on the language and can be optimised specifically for each sub- and language shop.
+The search is error-tolerant and delivers the right results, even if the search term was entered with spelling mistakes and other word combinations.
+In addition, similar or related search queries and results are automatically listed.
+Partial terms are also evaluated and an automatic weighting of the search results takes place, which can then be further filtered by manufacturer, price, category etc.

-The Intelligent Search is not compatible with Elasticsearch and cannot be used with it.
-In this case you can use the normal search, or look at the extensive Enterprise Search, which is available within a Shopware Enterprise.
+The Intelligent Search is not compatible with Elasticsearch and therefore cannot be used.
+In this case, you can use the normal search or take a look at the extensive enterprise search, which is available as part of a Shopware enterprise.

 You can test and purchase the plugin directly from our store, the marketplace for all Shopware extensions.
 After installing the plugin you will find the configuration area for the smart search under Configuration > Intelligent Search in your backend.
 The default search configuration in the Basic Settings will disappear from the menu after the Intelligent Search installation has been installed.